piers-sinclair/pierssinclair.github.io/_posts/2024-07-07-System-Design-in-Azure-for-clients-chat-app.md

 1. User 1 sends a message to the messaging service
 2. The messaging service does the following:
-    1. Stores the message in the database as undelivered
+    a.
+Stores the message in the database as undelivered
-    2. Sends an acknowledgement to user 1
+    b.
+Sends an acknowledgement to user 1
-    3. Sends the message to user 2.
+    c.
+Sends the message to user 2.
 3. User 2's client then returns an acknowledgement to the messaging service.
 4. The messaging service marks the message as delivered in the database.